icaroribeiro/hash-code-challenge/README.md

 In order to not compromise the integrity of the database used by the project in terms of data from the execution of the test cases, two Mongo databases will be used.

-In this sense, to facilitate future explanations regarding the details of the databases, suppose that the database used for the storage of data in a "normal" execution is the **development** database and the one used for the storage of data of the test cases is the **test** database named **mydb** and **mytestdb** by the **DB_NAME** environment variable defined in the **nodejs/.env** and **go/.env** files and **TEST_DB_NAME** environment variables defined in the **nodejs/internal/tests/.env** and **go/.test.env** files, respectively.
+In this sense, to facilitate future explanations regarding the details of the databases, suppose that the database used for the storage of data in a "normal" execution is the **development** database and the one used for the storage of data of the test cases is the **test** database named **db** and **testdb** by the **DB_NAME** environment variable defined in the **nodejs/.env** and **go/.env** files and **TEST_DB_NAME** environment variables defined in the **nodejs/internal/tests/.env** and **go/.test.env** files, respectively.

 Finally, it is necessary to pay special attention to the database environment variables defined in the four previous files.

-**Nevertheless, if the solution is intended to be run with Docker containers and the environment variables are used as they are already configured in all the .env files, I believe that it is not necessary any other previous changes before executing the project**.
+**Nevertheless, if the solution is intended to be run with Docker containers and the environment variables are used as they are already configured in all the .env files, I believe that it will not be necessary any other previous changes before executing the project**.

 ### 3.2 - Mongo